A global industry

 Aquaculture is an efficient and optimal use of both plant and marine proteins

-Fishmeal and fish oil are, without comparison, the most valuable ingredients in diets for aquaculture and many land-farmed animals.
-The composition of micronutrients, including amino acids, vitamins and minerals support the growth and optimal physiological function of animals and farmed fish, making fishmeal and fish oil indispensable feed ingredients.
+Fishmeal and fish oil stand unrivaled as the most invaluable components in the diets of both aquaculture and various terrestrial animals.
+Their composition of essential micronutrients, encompassing amino acids, vitamins, and minerals, plays a pivotal role in supporting optimal growth and physiological functions in animals and farmed fish, rendering fishmeal and fish oil irreplaceable in the realm of feed ingredients.